yters/SmoothDraw/README.md

 # SmoothDraw
 Drawing curves using a variety of interpolation methods.
 Currently, Bezier curves and Catmull-Rom splines are implemented.
+There is also a method that draws a straight line between two points without curve interpolation.

 The user is presented with a blank canvas.
-He drags his cursor on the canvas, and a curve is interpolated using the last 20 points to draw a line on the canvas.
+He drags his cursor on the canvas, and a curve is interpolated and drawn on the canvas.

-The user interface is found in the `main` method of `SmoothDrawCanvas`.
-Run this class to view the drawing widget.